GolamMuid/CineSync/README.md

-# CineSync
+# FilmyFind

-CineSync is a website for searching movie titles and checking out their detail
+FilmyFind is a website for searching movie titles and checking out their detail

 ## Available Scripts